EliabParra/nodejs-backend-architecture/docs/en/05-api-contract.md

 Note: in general, any unhandled error is also normalized to JSON following the contract (no HTML error pages).

+Note: if the request body exceeds `config.app.bodyLimit`, the server may return:

+- `413 payloadTooLarge`

 ## Correlation (requestId)

 Every request gets a unique identifier and the server returns the header: